Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 - We will do actual save, delete, fetch, insert, operations.
 - This will keep a track of all the chanes made to this model.

-3. NSPersistanceStoreCoordinator
+3. NSPersistantStoreCoordinator

 - It keeps in reference of NSManagedObjectModel and NSManagedObjectContext
 - It will coordinate with NSPersistanceStore to save all changes.

-4. NSPersisanceState
+4. NSPersistentStore

 - This is used to setup all model, context and StoreCoordinator at once.
 - It will hold the reference of all above.
-- The actual SQL queries are called in the PersistanceState.
+- The actual SQL queries are called in the PersistentStore.

 ### Relationship